DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 const myCanvas = <HTMLCanvasElement>document.getElementById("main_canvas");
 ```

 > Reminder: Because type assertions are removed at compile-time, there is no runtime checking associated with a type assertion.
-There won’t be an exception or `null` generated if the type assertion is wrong.
+There won't be an exception or `null` generated if the type assertion is wrong.

 TypeScript only allows type assertions which convert to a more specific or less specific version of a type.
-This rule prevents “impossible” coercions like:
+This rule prevents "impossible" coercions like:

 ```ts
 const x = "hello" as number;
 Conversion of type 'string' to type 'number' may be a mistake because neither type sufficiently overlaps with the other.
 If this was intentional, convert the expression to 'unknown' first.
 ```

 Sometimes this rule can be too conservative and will disallow more complex coercions that might be valid.
-If this happens, you can use two assertions, first to `any` (or `unknown`, which we’ll introduce later), then to the desired type:
+If this happens, you can use two assertions, first to `any` (or `unknown`, which we'll introduce later), then to the desired type:

 ```ts
 const a = (expr as any) as T;